Takeda Announces Submission of Corporate Governance Report to Tokyo Stock Exchange | ExBulletin

 https://www2.tse.or.jp/tseHpFront/CGK020010Action.do?Show=Show

-Takeda has also provided the English version of the corporate governance report to the United States Securities and Exchange Commission (the “SEC”), available at www.sec.gov.
+Takeda also provided the English version of the corporate governance report to the United States Securities and Exchange Commission (the SEC), available at www.sec.gov.

 For general information on corporate governance report, please refer to the Japan Exchange Group website at: https://www.jpx.co.jp/english/equities/listing/cg/01.html.